 Needles and numbers.

 While the picture remains foggy about a potential return and major cruise lines have canceled departures from the U.S. through May, one of the world’s busiest cruise ports has now weighed in.
-Port Canaveral says it believes it won’t see cruise ship traffic until July.
+Port Canaveral believes it won’t see cruise ship traffic until July.

 Port Canaveral Guide: What You Need To Know

 The port in Brevard County, Florida, normally handles about 4.5 million cruise passengers per year.
 But calls came to a hard stop last March, and at a port authority budget meeting this week, officials revealed they expect a slow and careful return to service.